PennLINC/grmpy2022/analyses/ImageProcessingPipelines.md

+## XCP

-## XCP run on CUBIC by Kahini Mehta
+- Run on CUBIC by Kahini Mehta

 - Date run: 01/07/22